 Position impacts financial performance of facility by ensuring efficient operation of equipment and systems.

-A 2-year Associate in Electronics Technology or Vocational Degree in Electronics Technology, preferred
+• A 2-year Associate in Electronics Technology or equivalent technical degree preferred

-3 years of experience in an Industrial Electronics Position OR
+• 3 years of experience in an Industrial Electronics Position required

-Willing to work in a continuous operations schedule, where required
+• Willing to work in a continuous operations schedule as required

 SKILLS NECESSARY FOR SUCCESS: